Murder of Botham Jean

-On the night of September 6, 2018, 26-year-old accountant Botham Jean was murdered when off-duty Dallas Police Department patrol officer Amber Guyger entered Jean's apartment in Dallas, Texas and fatally shot him.
+On the night of September 6, 2018, 26-year-old accountant Botham Jean was murdered in Dallas, Texas, by off-duty Dallas Police Department patrol officer Amber Guyger, who entered Jean's apartment and fatally shot him.
 Guyger, who said that she had entered Jean's apartment believing it was her own and believed Jean to be a burglar, was initially charged with manslaughter.
-The absence of a murder charge led to protests and accusations of racial bias, since Jean was a black man and unarmed and was killed in his own home by a white off-duty officer who had apparently disregarded police protocols.
-On November 30, 2018, Guyger was indicted on a charge of murder.
-On October 1, 2019, she was found guilty of murder, and was sentenced to ten years' imprisonment the following day.
-The ruling was upheld on appeal in 2021.
+The absence of a murder charge led to protests and accusations of racial bias because Jean—an unarmed black man—was killed in his own home by a white off-duty officer who had apparently disregarded police protocols.
+On November 30, 2018, Guyger was indicted for murder.
+In October 2019, she was found guilty of murder and was sentenced to ten years' imprisonment.
+The ruling was upheld on appeal twice in 2021.
+In October 2024, Guyger was denied parole, and that November, she was found liable in a wrongful death lawsuit for killing Jean and was ordered to pay Jean's family $98.65 million.